DAC8 and the Digital Euro: Why CBDCs Are Outside Crypto Tax Reporting

 DAC8 and the Digital Euro

-The digital euro generates a recurring DAC8 question: if regulated euro stablecoins are reportable, is a digital euro reportable too?
-The answer is no, and the reason is the cleanest illustration of how DAC8 scope actually works.
+If a regulated euro stablecoin is reportable under DAC8, surely a digital euro is too?
+No — and that mismatch is the cleanest illustration of how DAC8 scope actually works.
 A central bank digital currency is excluded; a MiCA-regulated e-money-token stablecoin is included.
-Same currency unit, opposite reporting answer — because the legal nature of the instrument, not its denomination, decides scope.
+Same currency unit, opposite reporting answer, because the legal nature of the instrument decides scope, not its denomination.
+This spoke is the CBDC mirror image of the stablecoins article: why central-bank money falls out of scope while a private EMT falls in, and why that puts a tagging discipline on any treasury moving both.
+The full framework comparison stays in the DAC8 vs CARF hub.

 - The digital euro is a CBDC.
-CBDCs are excluded from DAC8's reportable crypto-asset scope (the same exclusion exists in CARF).
+CBDCs are excluded from DAC8's reportable crypto-asset scope, the same exclusion CARF makes.

 - Same denomination, opposite answer: a euro CBDC is out; a MiCA euro stablecoin is in.

-- CBDC ≠ privacy: a CBDC has its own central-bank oversight and AML regime; DAC8 simply is not the capturing instrument.
+- A CBDC is not a privacy regime: it has its own central-bank oversight and AML rules, but DAC8 is simply not the instrument that captures it.

 - Treasury takeaway: tag instruments by legal nature at the issuer level, or the DAC8 report is wrong.